 Surgery date: June 2020 Surgery performed: Breast Augmentation Surgeon: Dr Juan Bernardo Baltazar Rendon Procedure Price: US$3,400

 "I’d read countless reviews ,,I did tons of research online.
 I also watched YouTube videos, talked to friends who’d had the same procedure, I looked at literally thousands of before and after breast pictures, trying to figure out my ideal size..."

-My name is Tiffany, I am 32 years old, by sharing my breast augmentation experience in Mexico in this post I am hoping I can help answer questions for those who are about getting plastic surgery overseas.
-Making such a decision is not easy!
-I’d been myself considering this procedure in Mexico for over a year!! over time, I’d read endless reviews ,,I did tons of research -mostly on RealSelf.
-I also watched YouTube videos, talked to friends who’d had the same procedure, I looked at literally thousands of before and after breast pictures, trying to figure out my ideal size!
+Hey there, I'm Tiffany, and I'm 32 years young!
+I wanted to share my breast augmentation journey in Mexico through this post, hoping to help those who are considering getting plastic surgery overseas.
+Making a decision like this isn't easy at all!
+I personally spent over a year contemplating this procedure in Mexico.
+I read countless reviews and did tons of research, online.
+I also watched YouTube videos, talked to friends who had undergone the same procedure, and looked at thousands of before and after breast pictures to figure out my ideal size.

 My model pictures BEFORE surgery!

 Now, let me make it clear that I'm not trying to persuade anyone to have surgery in Mexico or avoid it altogether.
 I just want to be transparent and share my personal experience in the hopes of helping others.
 If you're considering surgery overseas, my first recommendation is to have a one-on-one conversation with someone who has gone through it.
 Personal discussions can provide much more insight than watching videos or reading blogs.
 In my case, I reached out to Top Plastic Surgeons Mexico because a friend had recommended them.

 "Personal discussions can provide much more insight than watching videos or reading blogs.
 In my case, I reached out to Top Plastic Surgeons Mexico because a friend had recommended them."